olaulau/vm-manager-scraper/README.md

 # TODO
 - get auth credential from an auth form (instead of static config)
-- parce table data into real formats (date, numbers ...)
+- parse table data into real formats (date, numbers ...)
 - store data into a cache (or sqlite, mysql) ?